Take Action: Get Help

 Here are some tips and resources for breastfeeding success.

 Talk to your doctor or midwife about breastfeeding.

-After you begin breastfeeding, you may still have questions.
+After you begin breastfeeding, it's normal to have lots of questions.
 Talk to your doctor, nurse, or lactation counselor as often as you need to.

 What about cost?

-Support for breastfeeding is covered under the Affordable Care Act, the health care reform law passed in 2010.
-This help includes counseling and access to breastfeeding supplies for pregnant and nursing women.
+Thanks to the Affordable Care Act, the health care reform law passed in 2010, health insurance plans must cover counseling and access to breastfeeding supplies for pregnant and nursing women.

 Make a plan for after your baby is born.

 You can provide breast milk for your baby even when you are apart.
-A lactation counselor can help you plan to keep providing breast milk for your baby while you are away.
+A lactation counselor can help you learn to pump and store breast milk for your baby to have while you are away.

-If you plan to go back to work after pregnancy, talk to your supervisor now about where you can pump and store your breast milk at work.
-Most employers are required by law to give you time and a place to pump milk for your baby.
+If you plan to go back to work after pregnancy, talk to your supervisor ahead of time about where you can pump and store your breast milk at work.
+Most employers are now required by law to give you time and a place to pump milk for your baby.

 Get more information about: